Mental healthcare

 Mental healthcare services for special groups in the UK

-According to the Mental Health Foundation, one in five UK women has a common mental health problem such as anxiety, depression, or self-harm.
+According to the Mental Health Foundation, 1 in 5 UK women has a common mental health problem such as anxiety, depression, or self-harm.
 The issue is recognized by the UK government.
 In 2018, a major government task force report made a list of recommendations to improve mental healthcare for women.

 There is also a specific provision for lesbian, gay, bisexual, trans, and queer people.
-The mental health service MindOut works to improve the mental health of all LGBTQ communities and has a nationwide online service.
-Mind also has guidance for LGBTQ and people struggling with their sexuality and links to organizations that can help.
+The mental health service MindOut works to improve the mental health of all LGBTQIA+ communities and has a nationwide online service.
+Mind also has guidance for LGBTQIA+ and people struggling with their mental health and links to organizations that can help.

 Emergency support and crisis lines in the UK

-If you need urgent assistance, the NHS provides details of what to do in a crisis.
+If you or someone you know requires urgent assistance, the NHS provides details of what to do in a crisis.
 You can also find localized assistance on its website.

 Mind provides a full guide to helplines and services that provide crisis support to those in need.
 Here are some other helplines you can call: